Tanujarora100/Devops-Interview-Notes/Devops-Notes/Monitoring/Prometheus-Questions.md

    - **Answer**: In Prometheus, a time-series database stores data points indexed by a timestamp.

 8. **What is an exporter in Prometheus?**
-   - **Answer**: An exporter is a component that collects metrics from a third-party system and exposes them in a format that Prometheus can scrape.
-Examples include node_exporter for hardware metrics and blackbox_exporter for probing endpoints.
+   - **Answer**: An exporter is a component that collects metrics from a third-party system and exposes them in a format that Prometheus can scrape
+   - Examples include node_exporter for hardware metrics and blackbox_exporter for probing endpoints.
+   - Basically running as a process.
+   - Prometheus queries the data and pulls it.

 9. **What is the purpose of a job in Prometheus configuration?**
    - **Answer**: A job in Prometheus configuration defines a set of targets to be scraped and the specific metrics to collect from these targets.